 This group have produced an action plan to support staff wellbeing and a new web page has been established which provides information about health and wellbeing and provides links to connect with national and local online resources.
-They have iii.
+They have also been involved in sharing health and wellbeing support information, disseminating learning and good practice, and supporting managers and staff to respond to these challenges.

 Virtual Coaching Service